 sudo yum -y remove java* sudo yum -y install java-1.8.0-openjdk*

 Type the following command to register RemoteIoT service in your device.

 curl -s -L 'https://remoteiot.com/install/install.sh' | sudo bash -s 'your_setup_key' 'Device name' 'Note' 'Group'

 You may wish to have easy access your device with yourself domain name.
 The Enterprise version support the Permanent Tunnel.
 You may redirect your (sub)domain to a certain Permanent Tunnel URL.

 Select "URL" record type in your DNS management page, put @ (your bare domain e.g., yourdomain.tld) for Host and use http://ipaddress:port for Value (IP address and port should be replaced with the Permanent Tunnel URL):

-Since our service does not require any inbound ports and usually these routing or firewalls do not restrict outbound ports, you normally do not need to set up any special rule in these routes or firewalls.
+Since our service does not require any inbound ports and outbound ports are generally not restricted by these routes or firewalls, you generally do not need to set any special rules in these routes or firewalls.

 Type the following command to add upgrade script into the crontab job.